AreebaAroosh/SQLiteKei/README.md

 ##Trivia
 - About the project name: I was looking for a working title and noticed that all the cool stuff like Manager, Management, Studio, Administrator, etcetera all were in use already.
 Since I like to use random Japanese words as working titles for my projects I picked the Japanese Kanji 系 (written as 'kei') which means "system".
 - It started out as a side project for me to learn different technologies.
 Hooray for messy beginner code!
-This tool is **not** written in MVVM style, though I consider refactoring it into that direction the future.
+This tool is **not** written in MVVM style, though I consider refactoring it into that direction in the future.
 - I organize myself using [Taiga.io](https://taiga.io "Taiga.io"), an open source project management tool that supports Scrum and Kanban styled procedures.
 It's a really neat and powerful tool, you should check them out.